Pedro Pablo Kuczynski: Presidency (2016–2018)

 Kuczynski was sworn in as president on 28 July 2016.
-At age 77, he was the oldest President to take office.
+At age 77, he was the oldest President to take office, until this record was broken by José María Balcázar in 2026 when he ascended into presidency.

 As part of the recent push in Peru to recognize and integrate indigenous peoples into national life, Kuczynski's government supported the use of indigenous languages in Peru, with the state-run TV station starting to broadcast in December 2016 a daily news program in Quechua and in April 2017 one in Aymara.
 The President's state-of-the-union address was simultaneously translated into Quechua in July 2017.

 Kuczynski with General Secretary of the Chinese Communist Party Xi Jinping in Peru in 2017.

 Almost immediately after winning the election, Kuczynski, despite previous public statements in support of social conservatism, appointed nearly all his ministers from the left (including many of Toledo's ex-ministers), and his government quickly became known for its promotion of feminism, abortion rights, and LGBT rights.
 This did not please the conservatives who had previously supported him, which led to the censure of two of his education ministers by the opposition-controlled congress, and a no-confidence vote for his entire cabinet in 2017.